 2. Build a strong resume.

 There are plenty of tools right at your fingertips to create a professional resume (including our blog post on free resume tools- read it here!).
 You can also do your own research of example resumes and tips that have worked for others in your field.
-Most schools will have career services available so be sure to utilize it as much as you can, as they will most likely have cover letter advice as well.
+Most schools will have career services available so be sure to utilize them as much as you can, as they will most likely have cover letter advice as well.

 3. Attend networking events.

-Exposing yourself to networking events early is great practice, and a way to meet various professionals with different jobs.
+Exposing yourself to networking events early is great practice and a way to meet various professionals with different jobs.
 Networking events are always occurring, you just need to find the right one for you.
 Once you find one you want to attend, make sure to come prepared with your resume or a business card, just in case you meet a recruiter that has a role for you.